yelynn1/intellij-env-manager/README.md

 - `EnvironmentManagerToolWindowContent`: Content for the Environment Manager tool window
 - `EnvironmentManagerService`: Service that injects environment variables into run configurations
 - `TextFileImporter`: Utility class for importing environment variables from text files
+- `TextFileExporter`: Utility class for exporting environment variables to text files

 ## Development Setup